 periods

 Following supply of a valid set of pseudonyms, TPP were able to match pseudonyms with those generated for patients in ResearchOne.
 TPP generated and supplied a file to NHS Digital which mapped these pseudonyms to corresponding source-specific identifiers from ResearchOne.
 NHS Digital used the file to generate a file which mapped source-specific identifier in HES to source-specific identifier in ResearchOne.
 This mapping file was supplied by NHS Digital to the University of Leeds.
 TPP then supplied the data extract from ResearchOne to University of Leeds.
-Enactment required 385 days in total.
+Enactment took 385 days in total.